In this two-part article I describe the steps I had to take to make a headless Raspberry Pi 4 a Bluetooth A2DP speaker.

 How Bluetooth pairing works

 Bluetooth is quite a complex thing.
 Really.
-I didn’t thought it was that much complicated before I started this mini project.
-Beside the original goal to be a wireless replacement for cables, Bluetooth actually includes a myriad of features.
-In order to understand how we should connect to our Raspberry Pi (abbreviated RPi), let’s focus on some core aspects of Bluetooth.
+I haven’t realized before I started this mini project.
+Beside its original goal to be a wireless replacement for cables, Bluetooth actually includes a myriad of features.
+In order to understand how we should connect to our Raspberry Pi (RPi), let’s focus on some core aspects of Bluetooth.

 Bluetooth security models